Dry Skin Lotions Can Result in Serious Health Risks

-Ichthyosis Vulgaris - Refers to a relatively uncommon group of skin disorders characterized by the presence of excessive amounts of dry surface scales.
+Ichthyosis Vulgaris refers to a relatively uncommon group of skin disorders characterized by the presence of excessive amounts of dry surface scales.
 It is regarded as a disorder of keratinization or cornification, and it is due to abnormal epidermal differentiation or metabolism.
 The scales of ichthyosis vulgaris can be present at birth, but usually first appear during early childhood.
 Sometimes ichthyosis vulgaris disappears entirely for most of the adult years, only to return later.
 At present time there is no cure for ichthyosis, however dedicated researchers and physicians have and continue to develop effective ways to help manage the disorder.

+The National Skin Care Institute warns consumers of the risk toxic products poise where dry skin treatments are used and how such skin care treatments affect overall general health.
 When looking for the best lotion for dry skin, there is not enough transparency being seen from big brand names.
 The fact is, most people are often unaware of the harmful chemical ingredients contained in the products they are bringing into their homes and exposing their families to; many of these dry skin remedies are being marketed as safe for use on the smallest and most vulnerable of us all - babies!

-Products Dangerously toxic to the young
+Products Dangerously Toxic to the Young

 Recently in the spotlight for marketing chemical heavy products to mothers for use on their children are several top baby shampoo products.
 Just check the ingredients label.
 Look for two potentially cancer causing chemicals, dioxane and quaternion-15, that release formaldehyde.
 Laundry detergents are also popular with moms and marketed as a healthier choice over regular detergents.
 Although many laundry detergent names imply that they should be free of harsh chemical ingredients, the truth is they also contain problematic levels of dioxane.